mastro35/flows/README.md

 ## Input actions

-Input actions don't usually need to listen to other actions, they are usually at the beginning of a flow and are the starters of the whole process.
+Input actions don't usually need to listen to other actions, they are usually some sort of triggers that are used to start the whole chain of actions.

 ### Alarm